-The length of service of each director is set out in the Directors' Report on pages 8 to 9 of the Company's 2016 Annual Report.
+The length of service of each director is set out in the Directors' Report on pages 9 to 10 of the Company's 2017 Annual Report.

 The Board does not have a majority of directors who are independent.
 The Board considers that its composition is appropriate for the Company's circumstances and includes an appropriate mix of skills and expertise relevant to the Company.
 The Company gives consideration to the balance of independence on the Board, and will continue to review its composition.
+As noted above, subsequent to the end of the Reporting Period, the Board appointed an additional independent non-executive Director to the Board such that the Board now comprises an equal number of independent and non-independent Directors, and will continue to review its composition.